riccoljy/nongmon/README.md

 - Efficient JavaScript with event delegation
 - Lightweight external dependencies
 - Smooth animations with CSS transforms

+### Component Architecture
+- **Shared Components**: Header and footer are maintained in separate `header.html` and `footer.html` files
+- **Dynamic Loading**: Components are loaded via XMLHttpRequest and injected into placeholder divs
+- **Active Navigation**: Current page is automatically highlighted in navigation
+- **DRY Principle**: No code duplication across HTML files
+- **Local File Compatible**: Uses XMLHttpRequest instead of fetch for local file compatibility
+- **Easy Maintenance**: Update navigation or footer in one file, changes reflect everywhere

 ## 📱 Mobile Responsiveness